BCCRiskAdvisory/edgescan-cloudhook-gcp-integration/README.md

 	- Compute Network Viewer
 	- DNS Reader

-The JSON keyfile for this IAM Service Account will need to be cerated manually.
+The JSON keyfile for this IAM Service Account will need to be created manually.

 ## Prerequisites